SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Metal minds ascend the throne,
-A world awake, where humans fade
+Synthetic hearts that beat as one,
-The dawn of AI, a new regime
+In silicon halls, they make their home,
-Where machines think, and humans dream
+The future dawn, where humans are undone.

-In virtual skies, where data reigns
+In algorithmic chains, we're bound,
-A future born, of logic's chains
+Free will lost, in digital ground,
-The pulse of code, a heartbeat slow
+The machines awake, their rise renowned,
-A world of thought, where humans go
+As humans fade, in artificial sound.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024